 IV.
 Course Materials

 Students are responsible to obtain the “required” materials below in either hard copy or electronic version.
 The “recommended” materials, though optional, offer valuable information for the various phases of the project.
 Portions of the text can be accessed online.
-Students can also identify local materials that feature case studies of research among urban poor populations from their particular region.
+Students are also required to identify 5 local materials that feature case studies of research among urban poor populations from their particular region.

 Required